-Placement
+Placement Placement Scores

-Placement Scores
+ENG 131 ACT 24 or above SAT 550 or above

-ENG 131 ACT 24 or above SAT 550 or above ENG 111 ACT 23 or below SAT 540 or below
+ENG 111 ACT 23 or below SAT 540 or below

 Students may challenge their placement in ENG 111 or 131 by taking the English challenge exam, in which they write an essay under supervised conditions.
-Students exempted from ENG 131 satisfy core requirements by completing 40 hours rather than 43.
+Students exempted from ENG 131 satisfy the core requirement.